The Slow Demise of Barnes & Noble - Slashdot

 No it isn't.
 That's due to the market.
 Malls are built because they can charge rent.
 Developers build downtown stores because they can charge rent- high rent.
 You don't see warehouses downtown because the owners can make more money tearing them down and building other things.
 There is absolutely 0 to do with regulations here.
 Its all supply and demand of the real estate market.
 And it is a FUCKING HUGE cost of running brick and mortar stores.

+Brick and mortar stores provide the benefit of letting customers view the product before buying it, but often they will view in a store and then order it online for a lower price.

+There are also various actions which significantly hurt these stores, like lack or cost of parking or poor availability of transport.
+Going to a store could result in you wasting

-Re:B&N went from best-middle of the road (Score:4, Insightful)
+Re:B&N went from best-middle of the road (Score:5, Insightful)

 I started going to B&N less and less because it upset me that they wouldn't give me the good price unless I signed up for their damn club.
 I hate that shit.